arpj-rebola/arpj-rebola.github.io/_pages/wlog/jobs.md

 {% else %}

-We are currently looking for excellent candidates to join our team at the
+We are currently looking for excellent candidates to join <a href="/wlog/people">our team</a> at the
 <a href="{{ site.data.wlog.affiliation-url }}">{{ site.data.wlog.affiliation }}</a>.

 {% endif %}